dreipol/codestyle/README.md

 ```
 git config --global init.templatedir '~/Documents/Repositories/codestyle/git-templates'
 ```
 New repositories will have the hooks automatically.
 For existing repositories, you have to `git init` in the repository to add the templates.
-Please not that you will have to do this again if the hook-script changes.
+Please note that you will have to do this again if the hook-script changes.